Hubsan H111D world’s first mini FPV quadcopter

-According to your flight skill you can opt between “Normal” and “Expert” flight modes.
-For newbies and indoor flights I recommend normal mode.
+According to your flight skill, you can opt between “Normal” and “Expert” flight modes.
+For newbies and indoor flights, I recommend normal mode.

-The FPV transmission worked pretty well except some annoying horizontal bars when it’s in the air probably generated by the brushed motor’s electrical noise.
+The FPV transmission worked pretty well except for some annoying horizontal bars when it’s in the air probably generated by the brushed motor’s electrical noise.
 When it was on the ground I got enjoyable image quality on the transmitter screen as well as on my KDS Kylin FPV goggles.
 If you consider the transmitter’s FPV LCD too small, basically you can use with the Hubsan Q4 FPV any other 5.8G display.

-The tiny 180mAh Li-Po battery provides between 3 and 4 minutes of play time which in my opinion is reasonable considering the size of the drone.
+The tiny 180mAh Li-Po battery provides between 3 and 4 minutes of playtime which in my opinion is reasonable considering the size of the drone.
 I know, this is only about half of the advertised flight time – maybe I flown too aggressively 😀